 Discipline guidelines for student bullying may be found in student and employee handbooks.
 Offenses over time or single offenses which are severe in nature may result in discipline up to and including suspension and/or expulsion or termination from employment.
 Parents participating in prohibited bullying conduct aimed at district students and/or staff members may jeopardize their access to district facilities; district property; school sponsored activities, programs, and events; and/or district students and/or staff members through the district’s communication systems.
 As appropriate, reports to local law enforcement will be filed to report criminal bullying behaviors.
 (See Policies EBC, GAAC, GAACA, JGEC, JGECA and KN)

-Approved:
+Approved: 7/21/2022 USD 429

 KASB Recommendation – 6/18; 6/21